Skatteetaten/mva-meldingen/docs/kompensasjon_eng/test/index.md

 Some test applications has been written in jupyter notebook, for use when testing the solution from the Tax adminisatration:

 1. [Jupyter notebook demo for fetching and validation](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/demo.ipynb).
-Downlaod the catalog 'test' and run the script demo.ipynb (The script will carry out all steps in the process: call ping service to check connection and validate VAT-return).
+Downlaod the catalog 'test' and run the script demo.ipynb (The script will carry out all steps in the process: call ping service to check connection and validate compensation report for VAT).

 2. [Jupyter notebook demo for fetching, validation and submission](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/file-vat-return.ipynb). run the script file-vat-return.ipynb.
 It will run all the steps in the process.